jamesvidler/dotnet-challenge/README.md

 - Bonus for deploying the web app to Azure or another cloud provider

 ## Submission
-Once you are satisfied, please ensure you create a GitHub repo, with an appropriate README.MD file to run your project and the repo URL via email to your contact at Agility.
+Submit your work using a public GitHub repo with an appropriate README.MD file to run your project.
+E-mail the repo URL to your contact at Agility.
+If you deployed your web app, make sure you include the URL where it can be viewed.

 ## Evaluation
 You will be evaluated on the following: